aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 * Remove temporary keys added via the `appendKeys()` method by using the `removeKeys()` method
 * Remove persistent keys added via the `persistentKeys` constructor option or the `appendPersistentKeys()` method by using the `removePersistentKeys()` method

-#### `removeKeys` method

-You can remove temporay keys by using the `removeKeys()` method.

-=== "handler.ts"
+=== "Remove temporary keys"

-    ```typescript hl_lines="9-11 17"
+    ```typescript hl_lines="17"
-    --8<-- "examples/snippets/logger/appendAndRemoveKeys.ts"
+    --8<-- "examples/snippets/logger/removeKeys.ts"
     ```

-=== "Example CloudWatch Logs excerpt"

-    ```json hl_lines="7"
-    {
-        "level": "INFO",
-        "message": "transaction processed",
-        "service": "serverlessAirline",
-        "timestamp": "2021-12-12T21:49:58.084Z",
-        "xray_trace_id": "abcdef123456abcdef123456abcdef123456",
-        "customerId": "123456789012"
-    }
-    {
-        "level": "INFO",
-        "message": "other business logic processed",
-        "service": "serverlessAirline",
-        "timestamp": "2021-12-12T21:49:58.088Z",
-        "xray_trace_id": "abcdef123456abcdef123456abcdef123456"
-    }
+=== "Remove persistent keys"

+    ```typescript hl_lines="19"
+    --8<-- "examples/snippets/logger/removePersistentKeys.ts"
     ```

-#### `removePersistentKeys` method

-Similarly, you can remove persistent keys by using the `removePersistentKeys()` method.

-=== "handler.ts"

-    ```typescript hl_lines="5-7 13"
-    NOT SURE WHAT TO PUT HERE
-    ```

-#### Resetting state
+#### Resetting keys

 Logger is commonly initialized in the global scope.
 Due to [Lambda Execution Context](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html){target="_blank"} reuse, this means that custom keys can be persisted across invocations.

-If you want all temporary keys to be deleted, you can use the `clearState()` method, or if using the `injectLambdaContext` middleware or decorator, set the `clearState` parameter to `true`.
+Resetting the state allows you to clear all the temporary keys you have added.

 ???+ tip "Tip: When is this useful?"
     This is useful when you add multiple custom keys conditionally or when you use canonical or wide logs.
-Think of calling the `clearState()` method as a way to reset the state of the logger to its initial state.

 === "Clearing state manually"

     ```typescript hl_lines="25"
-    --8<-- "examples/snippets/logger/resetStateManual.ts"
+    --8<-- "examples/snippets/logger/resetKeys.ts"
     ```

 === "Middy Middleware"

     ```typescript hl_lines="24"
-    --8<-- "examples/snippets/logger/resetStateMiddy.ts"
+    --8<-- "examples/snippets/logger/resetKeysMiddy.ts"
     ```

 === "Decorator"

     ```typescript hl_lines="13"
-    --8<-- "examples/snippets/logger/resetStateDecorator.ts"
+    --8<-- "examples/snippets/logger/resetKeysDecorator.ts"
     ```

     1. Binding your handler method allows your handler to access `this` within the class methods.

-When you clear the state, the next log item will not contain the additional keys you added by calling the `appendKeys()` method.

 === "First invocation"

     ```json hl_lines="2 4"
     {
-        "env": "prod",
+        "environment": "prod",
         "cold_start": true,
         "userId": "123456789012",
         "foo": "bar",